 Applicants should demonstrate familiarity with the best practices recommended by the Association for Documentary Editing or the Modern Language Association Committee on Scholarly Editions .
-Translation projects should also explain the approach adopted for the particular work to be translated.
+Translation projects should also explain the theory and method adopted for the particular work to be translated.
 Editions and translations produced with NEH support contain scholarly and critical apparatus appropriate to the subject matter and format of the edition.
-This usually means introductions and annotations that provide essential information about the form, transmission, and historical and intellectual context of the texts and documents involved.
+This usually means introductions and annotations that provide essential information about a text’s form, transmission, and historical and intellectual context.

 Proposals for editions of foreign language materials in the original language are eligible for funding, as well as proposals for editions of translated materials.

 The potential applicant pool for Scholarly Editions and Translations is limited, since applicants must assemble project teams with demonstrated expertise in the content of the materials to be edited, the editorial process, and (when applicable) the translation process.
 On the one hand, this results in a somewhat small number of applications each year.
-On the other hand, the quality of the applications tends to be high, so that more than a third of all applicants have historically received funding.
+On the other hand, the quality of the applications tends to be high, so that about one-third of all applicants have historically received funding.